9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 2)
 Possible Responses:
 ```
-The bot rotates in place
+The bot rotates in place.
-The bot jumps
+The bot jumps.
-The bot moves until it hits the edge
+The bot moves until it hits the edge.
-The bot shoots lightning
+The bot shoots lightning.
 ```
 <br><br>
 **Answers**:
 ```
-The bot moves one square at a time
+The bot moves one square at a time.
-The bot moves up, right, left, and down
+The bot moves up, right, left, and down.
-The bot paints
+The bot paints.
 ```
 4) 3) Work individually on the worksheet.
 5)
 **Answers**:
 ```
-I read an element and moved the bot
+I read an element and moved the bot.
 The programs have the same elements.
 But two of the elements are in a different order.
 The bot paints a different square when the order changes.
 ```